Omitdeb97/Password_Cracking_Project/README.md

 # Password_Cracking_Project

 # Description
-This project demonstrates the use of John the Ripper for cracking hashed passwords.Generated password hashes using openssl and attempt to crack them using wordlist-based methods.
+This project demonstrates the use of John the Ripper for cracking hashed passwords.
+It generates password hashes using OpenSSL and attempts to crack them using wordlist-based methods.

 # Tools used
 John the Ripper: A password cracking tool that supports multiple hash algorithms.